nikked/drl-crypto-portfolio-management/README.md

 This repo requires Python 3.6+.
 For installing the dependencies, please run `pip install -r requirements.txt`

 ## Usage
-This repo exposes two CLIs:
+This repo exposes a single CLI:

-* `fetch_data_from_external_source.py`: This CLI is used to download data to your local from various sources.
+* `deep_rl_portfolio.py`: This CLI is used to download data to your local from various sources.
-* `train_test_analyse_rl_algorithm.py`: This CLI controls the main workhorse of this repo.
-The actual training process and its validation.

 To get started, please run a CLI with the `-h` flag.
-E.g.: `python fetch_data_from_external_source.py -h` to get a list of acceptable flags.
+E.g.: `python deep_rl_portfolio.py -h` to get a list of acceptable flags.
 ## Content

 * `src` dir holds the models, environments etc. for the actual training